walexy/zoomguy-copy-01/src/pages/meeting-messages.md

 title: Meeting Messages
 sections:
   - type: section_hero
     content: Your card is your voice.
+Printed on a strudy stock with a durable matte finish these cards will make an impression.
     image: /images/img_0167.jpg
     title: Meeting Messages
   - type: section_content